DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-11-23-improving-the-qualifications-section-of-the-application-details-page.md

 If the candidate has not done an English as a foreign language assessment, we show:

 - Have you done an English as a foreign language assessment?
-- If you’re planning on doing an assessment, give details
+- If you’re planning on doing an assessment, give details - we show “Not provided” if the candidate did not give details

 ![International candidate doesn’t have an English as a foreign language qualification](qualifications-english-assessment--no.png "International candidate doesn’t have an English as a foreign language qualification")

 ### A levels and other qualifications

-The A levels and other qualifications section was changed recently and now uses a table.
-Using a summary list could make the section very long for some users.
+The A levels and other qualifications section was recently changed to use a table.
+Using a summary list could make the section very long for some users, so we have left it as a table for now.

 We will no longer play back the question “Do you want to add A levels and other qualifications?” if the answer was “yes”.
 This is because the answer was only given so that the candidate could give details.

 We also changed the table heading “Qualification” to “Qualification type”.
-This was to make it consistent with the other parts of this section of the application details.
+This was to make it consistent with the other parts of the qualifications section.

 ![Candidate has added A levels and other qualifications](qualifications-other--yes.png "Candidate has added A levels and other qualifications")

 ![Candidate doesn’t want to add A levels and other qualifications](qualifications-other--no.png "Candidate doesn’t want to add A levels and other qualifications")

 ## Other considerations

+We should review the whole application details page because:

+- working on this section revealed some inconsistencies between our service and the candidate service
+- we’ve made some decisions which we should implement throughout the page, for example not showing questions and answers which exist only to allow candidates to enter further details
+- we’d like to address other issues with the page which have been found in research, such as the order in which sections appear